-No-kill bee rescue & live bee removal · Berwick, SE Melbourne
+No-kill bee rescue & live bee removal · Berwick & South East Melbourne

 Found a swarm?
-We’ll save it, not kill it — live bee removal in Berwick
+We’ll save it, not kill it — live bee removal across Melbourne’s south east

-BeesFriend relocates honeybees alive from homes and gardens around Berwick and South East Melbourne — so a colony that’s in the way doesn’t have to die.
+BeesFriend is a no-kill bee removal Melbourne service — we relocate honeybees alive from homes and gardens across Berwick and the south-eastern suburbs, so a colony that’s in the way doesn’t have to die.

 When bees turn up where they’re not wanted, they’re usually killed.
 Almost every time, they could have been saved instead.